openedx/xblock-lti-consumer/docs/decisions/0002-lti-1p3-variables.rst

 Decisions
 =========

-The following section go over required and optional variables in each supported claim in the LTI 1.3 implementation.
+The following sections go over required and optional variables in each supported claim in the LTI 1.3 implementation.
 This ADR should be updated when new claims are added.

 Deployment ID